Skip to navigation Skip to content

 The customer may be required to provide evidence to support the PPL income test.

-Note: if the customer indicates in their online claim they have other income components, for example foreign income, negatively geared investments, net rental property losses etc. than a tax notice of assessment (NOA) issued by the Australian Taxation Office (ATO) will not be sufficient as evidence.
+Note: if the customer indicated in their online claim they have other income components, for example foreign income, negatively geared investments, net rental property losses etc. than a tax notice of assessment (NOA) issued by the Australian Taxation Office (ATO) will not be sufficient as evidence.
 The customer will need to provide additional evidence such as their full Income Tax Return (ITR).

 For more information, see Paid Parental Leave income test and previous financial year income estimate.

-Does the customer satisfy the PPL income test?
+Did the customer satisfy the PPL income test?

 • Yes, go to Step 4